TeamJM/journeymap-docs/docs/en/Contributing/translate-docs.md

 │        ├─ Server Docs/
 │        ├─ Tools and Customisation/
 │        ├─ changelogs.md
-│        ├─ index.md
-│        └─ translate.md
+│        └─ index.md
 ```

-An easy way to do this is to create a folder with your language name and copy and paste the contents from the en directory to your newly created folder in the docs directory.
+An easy way to do this is to create a folder with your 2-letter [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code and copy and paste the contents from the en directory to your newly created folder in the docs directory.

-Once your folder with all the files have been created, you can actually start translating the docs.
+Once your folder with all the files have been created, you can start translating the docs to your language.

 ## **Finishing steps**